JohnBaek92/johnQuery/README.md

 // select li elements and change innerHTML to 'johnQuery is awesome'
 ```

-You can implement event handlers...
+You can implement event handlers:

 ``` javascript
 $j('.button').on('click', () => {